Save its glowing, neon blue sign, there is nothing flashy about Tayyabs, the Punjabi-Pakistani curry house in London's Whitechapel.

 "If someone asked, 'Can you make me a chicken madras?'
 I would say, 'Look, I don't know how to make it, I'm sorry.
 I can make you a karahi.'
 We don't use cream or sugar or coconut in our cooking, because it's Punjabi food," Wasim explains.

 As Liz and I finish our plates, a waiter asks if we'd like mango lassi to drink.
 Of course, I say.
 He asks if we'd like a jug but I don't quite catch him, so nod amiably while Liz raises an eyebrow from across the table.
-I let out a giggle of surprised delight when he comes back five minutes later with so much milky, apricot-colored liquid that I have to take the leftovers home in a tall polystyrene cup.
+I let out a giggle of surprised delight when he comes back five minutes later with so much milky, apricot-coloured liquid that I have to take the leftovers home in a tall polystyrene cup.

 I drink it the next morning after a night of enthusiastic dancing and almost immediately, my hangover disappears.